Jesús Bosch Ayguadé of Starloop Studios tells us about a one-stop studio for game development outsourcing.

 Your final thoughts?

 Jesús Bosch Ayguadé: The gaming industry cannot benefit forever from the pandemic.
-Many people have lost their jobs and have lower income.
+Many people have lost their jobs and have lower incomes.
 But we are optimistic, and we expect that by summer the vaccines should be able to decrease the curve of infection rates, and by the end of this year we should have something close to back to normal.
 Many things have changed forever, and the digitalization will have accelerated in one year what would otherwise have taken probably a decade.

 Top of the month